roushou/polys/packages/polymarket/README.md

-# @polys/order-book
+# @dicedhqhq/polymarket

-A TypeScript client for the Polymarket CLOB (Central Limit Order Book) API.
+A TypeScript client for the Polymarket API.

 > [!WARNING]
 > This is currently work-in-progress so the API may change and some features may be missing